 What is a galette?

 A galette is a rustic free-form pie situation.
-You’re not graded on neatness or lattice skills.
-In fact, no lattice skills are required in the making of a galette.
-This is an open faced pie deal with a homemade crust.
+You will not be graded on neatness or lattice skills.
+In fact, no lattice skills are required.
+This galette is an open faced pie deal with a homemade crust.

 Yes, a homemade crust.